sahanes/AI-Engineering-Demo-Day/README.md

   - Imports the Matrix font
   - Creates the terminal-like container
   - Adds the "NEURAL HEALTH INTERFACE" header
-## page.tsx - Implements the terminal interface:
+## page.tsx - Implements the terminal interface
   - Message rendering with different styles for user/AI/system
   - Terminal-style input with "QUERY>" prefix
   - Loading animations and effects